Report allegations of malpractice to Ofqual and understand what to expect from us

 - share your information with other organisations, such as government departments, enforcement agencies and the police if we think it is necessary

-Report wrongdoing or malpractice using Ofqual’s whistleblowing and malpractice reporting form.
+Report wrongdoing or malpractice using Ofqual’s complaints service.

 Detail to provide in a malpractice disclosure

 The more detail you can give us, the more it will help us assess your concern.
 It would be useful if you could provide information such as:

 - details of the people and organisations involved, including where it has happened

 - full details of your concerns, including the qualifications or subjects involved

 We do not encourage you to gather any further information from any source, whatever the circumstances.
 This might infringe privacy rights or other legal requirements.
 However, we may ask you to clarify the information you provide to us.

 It is necessary for us to collect and hold personal information about you in order to investigate your concerns relating to malpractice.
 This might be a concern about wrongdoing, risk or malpractice relating to exams, national assesments (SATs), assessment of regulated qualifications or the activities of awarding organisations we regulate.

 We will hold the information you provide to us securely and use it to help us to investigate your concerns.
 For more information please see our malpractice privacy notice.